vasudha-star/redrob-ranker/README.md

   A = 0.50/110 + 0.30/2060 + 0.20/560 = 0.005048
   B = 0.50/860 + 0.30/120  + 0.20/140 = 0.004510  ← A correctly ranks higher
 ```

+Candidate A has strong structural JD fit — the profile of an ML engineer at a product company with the right experience range.
+Candidate B has a better-written description.
+Weighted RRF correctly prioritizes structural fit over narrative polish.

 ---